parflow/parflow/CONTRIBUTING.md

 ### ParFlow Input and Input Database

 ParFlow was written to be principally driven by an input file written in Python or TCL.
 This was done to enable a much more feature rich input file than a standard XML/JSON file.
 Expressions can be used for computing parameters and for loops can be used for easier setup up large numbers of similar input elements.
-The TCL was also meant to capture the problem workflow in an executable script for repeat-ability.
+The Python/TCL scripts were also meant to capture the problem workflow in an documented script for repeatability.
 For example, data post-processing could be part of a standard input script.
-Jupyter Notebooks or similar systems are examples of the intent;
-ParFlow was written before the current workflow technologies existed so we used a scripting language.
+Jupyter Notebooks or similar systems are examples of the intent; ParFlow was written before the current workflow technologies existed so we used a scripting language.
 TCL was initially chosen since it was widely used at the time and a Python interface has been added.

 A ParFlow input file is simply a set of key/value assignments which go into a 'ParFlow Input Database'.
 The pfset commands in the TCL file